 Since January 2021, Matico and Kofi have been working hard to build another four classrooms on the second floor, before building a further three more classrooms and a larger library for all the books collected.

-The day to day running of the school is now funded by Kofi, Matico and some families in the community who can afford to help.
-The amount they pay is less than the local government schools and any children who’s families are struggling financially, Matico funds their attendance to school and supplies books, stationary, toys, food and toiletries.
+The day to day running of the school is now funded by Kofi's business, Matico and some families in the community who can afford to help.
+Matico funds the attendance to school, books, stationary, toys, food and toiletries for any children who’s families are struggling financially.

 Our dream is to make education accessible to everyone in the area and that the pupils will have some of the many opportunities that we are so lucky to have here in the UK.